 Emily Wilding Davison

 Davison, who was born in 1872, joined the WSPU in 1906, and soon was devoting all her energy to the fight for suffrage.
-Her militant actions included attacking a man with a whip when she mistook him for David Lloyd George, stone throwing and arson.
-(Davison has sometimes been labeled as one of the suffragettes who bombed Lloyd George's house in 1913, but records indicate the police did not view her as a suspect.)
+Her militant actions included attacking a man with a whip when she mistook him for George, stone-throwing and arson.
+(Davison has sometimes been labeled as one of the suffragettes who bombed George's house in 1913, but records indicate the police did not view her as a suspect.)

 Whatever Davison's motivation, her death was a watershed moment for suffragettes.
 Their movement received worldwide attention and 6,000 women turned out for the funeral — Suffragette even incorporates archival footage of women trailing behind Davison's coffin.